raycast/extensions/basics/prepare-an-extension-for-store.md

 #### How to use it?

 1. Set up Window Capture in Advanced Preferences (Hotkey e.g.: `⌘⇧⌥+M`)
+2. Ensure your extension is opened in development mode (Window Capture eliminates dev-related menus/icons).
-2. Open the command
+3. Open the command
-3. Press the hotkey, remember to tick `Save to Metadata`
+4. Press the hotkey, remember to tick `Save to Metadata`

 {% hint style="info" %}
 This tool will use your current background.
 Choose a background image with a good contrast that makes it clear and easy to see the app and extension you’ve made.